kentshenlim/authenticated-whisper/README.md

 ## TODO, DUE 22.11.2023

-- TODO: redirect the whole auth to home if already logged in, not individually
 - TODO: will need to do a connection connection to handle unresolved friend request
 - TODO: friends feature
 - TODO: opt in opt out for discover, need a boolean in user